 Chess is a sport that helps you develop your concentration and improves your level of thinking.
 Because it doesn’t depend on age nor does it require retirement, this sport is played by people of all ages during the whole year.
-Here we leave you a list of reasons to play chess and the benefits it has for those who practice it:
+Here I leave you a list of reasons to play chess and the benefits it has for those who practice it:

 10 reasons to play chess

 This sport always requires that you play against another person.
 Playing with someone else leads to communication, interaction, and social relations.
 If you go to championships or decide to play in clubs, this sport helps to socialize.
 This is one of the reasons why you should play chess whenever you have free time.

 9. It’s fun